CamphynR/noise_study/README.md

 # Disclaimer

+### Running the code

 Be careful when running the code out of the box.
 Files are saved to the /tmp folder before being copied to the given save_dir (due to the HTCondor cluster on which this code is used)
 So your /tmp folder could max out which is not good!

+### Storage

+This repo contains a full copy of the working environment in which this calibration was produced, including .png, .pdf and .json files.
+Be careful when cloning the repo as it might be quite big.

 ## Calibration